-However, this beet green pesto is really really really good so you shouldn’t judge a book by it cover….or a recipe by its title.
-Beets are delicious and their greens are even more delicious!
+However, this beet green pesto is really good, so you shouldn’t judge a book by its cover….or a recipe by its title.
+Beets are delicious, and their greens are even more delicious!

 Looking for even more pesto recipes?
 Try my Garlic Scape Pesto, Grilled Lamb Chops with Pistachio Mint Pesto, Turkey Cranberry Pesto Panini, Pesto Chicken Caprese Pasta, Pesto Tuna Baguette Sandwich or my Grilled Chicken Pesto Panini